ncapps/python-workout/README.md

 ### Exercise 44 - Cages
 - we could use `list.extend` to add all of the new animals to `list.animals`

+### Exercise 45 - Zoo
+- use a nested list comprehension
+- In Python, all data is public (i.e., there’s no private or protected)
+- Python tries to strike a balance, offering all of the object-oriented features we’re likely to want or use, but in a simple, nonconfrontational way

 ## Resources
 Python Workout by Reuven Lerner, Published by Manning Publications, 2020